|

 Catalina T

-A mix of comfort and gourmet, this Seafood Pie has salmon, prawns, mussels, and scallops in a creamy sauce, covered with mashed potatoes.
+Comforting yet gourmet, this seafood pie is made with salmon, prawns, mussels, and scallops in a creamy sauce topped with mashed potatoes

 Prep Time 20 minutes